 For purchases above £99, however, this interest-free period shoots up to four months; you just need to make minimum repayments.

 So, what’s the catch?
 Well, PayPal Credit has many of the pitfalls that apply to credit cards, plus a few unique concerns.

 We’ll now run through PayPal Credit’s pros and cons, and the alternatives.

 Apply with caution

-Most people think of PayPal as a payments provider; it takes a minute to set up an account and start shopping.
+Most people think of PayPal as a payments provider; it takes a few minutes to set up an account and start shopping.

 The PayPal Credit application form is slick – you can receive your credit limit on the same day, unlike a credit card – but it does involve a full credit check.

 That could make it more difficult to get credit cards, a mortgage or certain bank accounts.